D-Geldbach/D-Geldbach.github.io/_pages/gallery.md

 ## Marchal's tree growth and stable trees

 Marchal's tree growth is a tree-valued Markov chain.
 Once rescaled properly, the trees converge as metric spaces.
 The limiting objects are called stable trees.
 Here are some simulations of Marchal's tree growth after 25000 steps for different values of alpha, they approximate stable trees.
 Here, alpha takes values in 2, 1.9, 1.6 and 1.4.
+When the parameter alpha is lowered the degree of some vertices in the tree becomes bigger and bigger leading to visual accumulation points.
 In the case alpha = 2, the stable tree is also called the Brownian continuum random tree (BCRT).

 <table>
 <tr>